 5. Visit Koh Tao

 Koh Tao is a small island with exceptionally clear water that’s a few minutes away from Koh Samui on the ferry.
-This attracts people who want to go snorkelling with a full face snorkeling mask and experience the marine life.
+This attracts people who want to go snorkelling with a full face snorkelling mask and experience the marine life.
 Equipment is available to rent when you arrive.
 Families with older kids, especially teenagers, will love a day trip to this island.

 6. Young Kids Will Love the Butterfly Garden